hamilton-lima/smallflatworld/docs/alpha2-plan.md

 - Add function to create scenario elements

 CURRENT
-- Display mouse position and character position - to be used as reference for the create scenario code
+- Display mouse position and character position and north direction so FAR and LEFT makes sense, to be used as reference for the create scenario code

-- Add legs to the character or wheels :)
+- Add legs to the character or wheels :) or googly eyes
 - Add mixpanel.com tracking (timeboxed)
 - Export/Import code from code library